flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 Control flow
 ++++++++++++

-A FleCSI application's control flow is defined using a three-level hierarchy.  *Control points* define the sequential skeleton of the control flow and can include unbounded iteration (e.g., to repeat a sequence of steps until convergence).
-Each control point is associated with a collection of *actions*.
-Actions are functions organized as a directed acyclic graph (DAG).
-They thereby support concurrent execution but no iteration of nodes within the DAG.
-They also cannot directly access distributed data.
-Actions spawn *tasks*, which run concurrently and manipulate distributed data.

-The bulk of this section is presented in top-down fashion.
-That is, function invocations are presented in advance of the functions themselves.
-With the exception of the code appearing in the `Control points`_ section, all of the control-flow code listed below appears in an anonymous namespace, again, to indicate that it is meaningful only locally and not needed by the rest of the application.
+Recall from the :doc:`control` section that a FleCSI application's control flow is defined in terms of a *control point*—*action*—*task* hierarchy.

-FLAXPY's overall control flow is illustrated in :numref:`flaxpy_control`.  `Control points`_ are drawn as white rounded rectangles; `actions <Actions_>`_ are drawn as blue ellipses;
+FLAXPY's overall control flow is illustrated in :numref:`flaxpy_control`.
+`Control points`_ are drawn as white rounded rectangles;
+`actions <Actions_>`_ are drawn as blue ellipses;
 and `tasks <Tasks_>`_ are drawn as green rectangles.
 As indicated by the figure, FLAXPY is a simple application and uses a trivial sequence of control points (no looping), trivial DAGs of actions (comprising a single node apiece), and trivial task launches (only one per action).

 .. _flaxpy_control:
 .. figure:: images/flaxpy-control-model.svg
    :align: center

    FLAXPY control model

+The bulk of this section is presented in top-down fashion.
+That is, function invocations are presented in advance of the functions themselves.
+With the exception of the code appearing in the `Control points`_ section, all of the control-flow code listed below appears in an anonymous namespace, again, to indicate that it is meaningful only locally and not needed by the rest of the application.

 Control points